noormuhammaddev/universities-mvc/README.md

 1. List of Available Universities
 2. Search University with any keywords
-3. Sort List with Assending and decending Order
+3. Sort List with Ascending and Descending Order